Looking for things to do in Montreal? Try our tourist scavenger hunt which takes you on foot throughout the Plateau Mont-Royal neighborhood!

 - Duration: 2 – 3 hours

 - Method: on foot

 - Required: A well-charged smartphone with a data plan

 - Bottled water

 - Local map

-The island of Montreal was “discovered” by Jacques Cartier during his second trip to America, where he happened upon the Iroquoian village of Hochelaga.
+Discoverer Jacques Cartier happened upon the Iroquoian village of Hochelaga during his second trip to America.
 Samuel de Champlain who explored the St. Lawrence River 70 years later discovered that these Iroquois had left.
-He established, then abandoned a trading post in 1611 in what’s now Old Montreal.
+He established, then abandoned a trading post in 1611 in Old Montreal.

 Montreal was finally founded in 1642 by Paul Chomedey de Maisonneuve.
-Maisonneuve’s name was given to many landmarks throughout this city including a large park north of the Olympic Stadium in the east, as well as an important east-west artery that runs through the city center.
+Maisonneuve’s name figures prominently throughout the city on landmarks and a large park north of the Olympic Stadium in the east.
+As well, an important east-west artery that runs through the city center bears his name.